jverwaer/RootHairML/README.md

 ### Step 1: look at some sample data

 The functions `create_training_data` and `create_test_data` in the code fragment below create training and test data (both images and labels) that will be used in this tutorial.
+In particular, a folder `trainData` is created which contains sample images and labels.

 The method `load_training_image` allows to read an image and the tracings for training as well.
 The `auto_transform` option allows to automatically transform the tracings coordinates into the coordinate system of the image.